• Our Design Alliance

 UK Gear exploded onto the British sportswear market in 2004 with the launch of the PT-03, the first commercial product ever to be designed and developed in association with the British Army.

-The official US launch took place in New York, where David Hinde, founder and managing director of UK Gear, and two British Army officers met the American media.
+The official US launch took place in New York, where David Hinde, managing director of UK Gear, and two British Army officers met the American media.

 Mr Hinde said: " The US is a notoriously challeging market to break into but our unique relationship with the British Army and reputation for quality has secured the company a strong foothold in this highly competetive market.